wasd5/OS/1/warmup1/w1-README.txt

 minus points section, you will lose all the points there.)
 If there's nothing the grader should skip, please replace "(Comments?)" with "none".

-Please skip the following tests: (Comments?)
+Please skip the following tests: none

 +--------------------------------------------------------------------------------------------+
 | ADDITIONAL INFORMATION FOR GRADER (Optional, but the grader should read what you add here) |